wagtail/wagtail/docs/advanced_topics/deploying.rst

 Wagtail is straightforward to deploy on modern Linux-based distributions, but see the section on :doc:`performance </advanced_topics/performance>` for the non-Python services we recommend.

-Our current preferences are for Nginx, Gunicorn and supervisor on Debian, but Wagtail should run with any of the combinations detailed in Django's `deployment documentation <https://docs.djangoproject.com/en/dev/howto/deployment/>`_.
+Our current preferences are for Nginx, Gunicorn and supervisor on Debian, but Wagtail should run with any of the combinations detailed in Django's :doc:`deployment documentation <django:howto/deployment/index>`.

 On Divio Cloud
 ~~~~~~~~~~~~~~